oucs-teaching/cosc349-labs/lab04.md

 A good idea is to look at the dashboard any time that you expect to stop working with Amazon services, and ensure that only VMs that you expect to be running are running.

-In this case, from the EC2 dashboard, I selected the test VM, and selected the menu item "Actions", "Instance State", "Terminate".
+In this case, when I had finished my experimentation with this lab exercise, from the EC2 dashboard, I selected the test VM, and selected the menu item "Actions", "Instance State", "Terminate".

 ![](https://i.imgur.com/vIVqnWT.png)